 Telematics, or usage-based insurance, is somewhat new to the world of auto insurance.
-Essientially, using an in-car device, insurance companies track the way you drive in order to more accurately determine your premium.
-Rather than using things like your age or your credit score as rating factors, telematics allow your insurance insurance company to more accurately price your premium.
+Essentially, using an in-car device, insurance companies track the way you drive in order to more accurately determine your premium.
+Rather than using things like your age or credit score as rating factors, telematics allows your insurance company to more accurately price your rate.
 Here are some companies that have these programs as well as the potential savings.
 Not every state participates in these programs, so check with your company to see if you qualify.

 |Progressive's SnapShot||Average of $130|

 |State Farm's Drive Safe & Save||Up to 15%|

 |Nationwide's SmartRide||Up to 40%|

 |Liberty Mutual's RightTrack||Average of 5-30%|

 As a first responder, you understand the dangers of not driving safely.
 Insurance companies see the dangers of driving irresponsibly similarly — as they will be on the hook for damages — and thus charge accordingly for them.
 Speeding, driving under the influence, and getting in an at-fault accident will cause your premium to rise exponentially.
 Plus, depending on the violation and the state, you could be charged over three years!
 This means that if you are in an at-fault accident, you can be charged an extra $767 per year in excess premium, which amounts to over $2,300 over the three-year surchargeable period.

 |Accident/Violation||6-Month Premium Increase|